Notes about NetworkX namespace objects set up here:

 raise NotImplementedError(

-f"`{self.name}' is not implemented by '{backend_name}' backend"
+f"'{self.name}' is not implemented by '{backend_name}' backend"

-f"{extra}. {blurb}"
+f"{extra}. {backend_kwarg_msg}"

 )